scikit-bio/scikit-bio/CONTRIBUTING.md

 git pull upstream master
 ```

-9. Run ``nosetests`` to ensure that your changes did not cause anything expected to break.
+9. Run ``nosetests --with-doctest ; pep8 bipy setup.py`` to ensure that your changes did not cause anything expected to break.

 10. Once the tests pass, you should push your changes to your forked repository on GitHub using:
 ```